 I know when you begin researching how to start homeschooling you quickly hit information overload.

-There are so many questions that you have and so many directions that you could research and the pathway to understanding is not sequential.
+There are so many questions that you could research and the pathway to understanding is not sequential.
 It’s really a maze of ideas that can set you off on little rabbit trails.

 So before I launch into a whole tonne of info about how to start homeschooling, I’ll give you a quick rundown on my educational philosophy and then you can decide if I’m someone you want to listen to.

 I’m a veteran homeschool mother of 4 homeschooled children.
-We did it for 18 years.
-I’ve been blogging about homeschooling for 10 years and I’m listed as a resource by NESA.
+We did homeschooled for 20 years.
+I’ve been blogging about homeschooling for 12 years.

 A Few Ideas On How To Start Homeschooling